vamshi200/iot-kinesis-simulator/README.md

 ### What is IoT?

 IoT (Internet of Things) refers to a network of physical devices embedded with sensors, software, and connectivity that collect and exchange data.
 Common examples include temperature sensors, smart meters, motion detectors, and industrial equipment.
 These devices generate data continuously, producing a large volume of time-series data that requires efficient, real-time processing.

-# IoT Kinesis Simulator
+#IoT Kinesis Simulator

-## 📘 Project Overview
+📘 Project Overview

-The **IoT Kinesis Simulator** is a real-time data streaming pipeline built using AWS services that simulates IoT devices generating live sensor data.
-This project is ideal for developers and data engineers who want to learn or demonstrate how to build scalable, cloud-native streaming data pipelines using services like **AWS Kinesis**, **Lambda**, **Firehose**, and **S3**.
+The IoT Kinesis Simulator is a real-time data streaming pipeline built using AWS services that simulates IoT devices generating live sensor data.
+This project is ideal for developers and data engineers who want to learn or demonstrate how to build scalable, cloud-native streaming data pipelines using services like AWS Kinesis, Lambda, Firehose, and S3.

 ---